openedx/edx-documentation/en_us/shared/set_up_course/lti/lti_reuse_content.rst

 with an external learning management system or other consumer application (external LMS) see content from edX that is seamlessly integrated into a familiar context.
-Only the content that you specify from edX appears in the external LMS, typically within an IFrame on a page.
+Only the content that you specify from edX appears in the external LMS, typically within an iframe on a page.

 For example, you can set up a course on an external LMS, such as Canvas, to include a link to a problem component that is part of an edX course.
 The